-To be honest, after studying my European ancestry and biblical scholarship, when I read the Old and New Testament now I can't help but realize that it is not about where I live (North America) or about me (an In-European) at all.
-It is about a different ethnicity and culture, about people who lived about 2 to 5 thousand years ago!
-My ancestors worshipped Thor and Odin, and my Viking decendants were not enslaved by Egyptians, Babylonians and then Romans (as the Old Testament desribes).
+My own Scandinavian ancestors worshipped Thor and Odin.
+My Viking descendants were not enslaved by Egyptians, Babylonians and then Romans (as the Old Testament describes).
 The New Testament is also not about my life as an American today.
 I am not under Roman occupation.
 I do not keep kosher.
-I don't get my hamburger meat from a pagan temple after it was sacrificed to a pagan god.
+I don't get my hamburger meat from a pagan temple after it was sacrificed to a pagan god in the first century.
 I don't go to the synagogue.
-I don't believe in the divine right of kings.
+I don't believe in the divine right of kings like Paul did.
 Roman legions don't patrol my neighborhood.
 Caesar is not "President."
 This is what the New Testament is about in historical context.
-In contrast, Mormon Scripture is about where I live now and offers more practical advice in many ways for me as an American in a capitalist and democratic Society.

 In the the LDS scripture The Book of Mormon, in 2 Nephi 1:5 (emphasis added), we read:

-... we [Lehi's family] have obtained a land of promise [America], a land which is choice above all other lands; a land which the Lord God hath covenanted with me should be a land for the inheritance of my seed.
+... we [Lehi's family] have obtained a land of promise [North America], a land which is choice above all other lands; a land which the Lord God hath covenanted with me should be a land for the inheritance of my seed.
 Yea, the Lord hath covenanted this land unto me, and to my children forever, and also all those who should be led out of other countries [e.g. European countries] by the hand of the Lord.

 ...
-Members of The Church of Jesus Christ of Latter-day Saints, who believe themselves predominantly to be of the Ephraimite branch of the House of Joseph, assert that revelations given of God to the Prophet Joseph Smith (JST Gen 50), and as contained in the Book of Mormon (2 Nephi 3), bear witness that the Patriarch Jacob's firstborn 'double portion' of both progeny and lands with which he blessed his son, Joseph of Egypt (and his 'double portion'-inheriting grandsons Ephraim and Manasseh), included the additional 'land' portion of the whole of the American continent ...
+Members of The Church of Jesus Christ of Latter-day Saints, who believe themselves predominantly to be of the Ephraimite branch of the House of Joseph, assert that revelations given of God to the Prophet Joseph Smith (JST Gen 50),and as contained in the Book of Mormon (2 Nephi 3), bear witness that the Patriarch Jacob's firstborn 'double portion' of both progeny and lands with which he blessed his son, Joseph of Egypt (and his 'double portion'-inheriting grandsons Ephraim and Manasseh), included the additional 'land' portion of the whole of the American continent ...

 The Book of Mormon frequently identifies itself as a record of Joseph's children,[29] with the ancient prophet Lehi (Hebrew לחי Léḥî / Lāḥî "jawbone") being an Israelite of the Josephite tribe of Manasseh (Alma 10:3) and the wives of his sons, as the Prophet Joseph Smith later explained, being of the Josephite tribe of Ephraim.[4] ...